adamjohnlea/Flutter-Login-With-BLOC/README.md

-# Flutter Login
+# Flutter Login StatefulWidget

 A new Flutter project featuring a faked authentication interface to demonstrate validation.
-Implemented first with StatefulWidget, then refactored with the BLOC pattern.
+Implemented with StatefulWidget.

 ## Getting Started